-In addition, upon individual case review, EEG video monitoring may be considered medically necessary to establish the diagnosis of epilepsy in very young children with clinical symptoms consistent with epilepsy, and abnormal routine EEG consistent with epilepsy.
+In addition, EEG video monitoring is considered medically necessary to establish the diagnosis of epilepsy and to evaluate response to treatment in very young children (3 years of age or younger) with clinical symptoms consistent with epilepsy, and abnormal routine EEG consistent with epilepsy.

-Note: Once the cause of seizures and specific type of epilepsy has been established, continued video EEG monitoring (e.g., for monitoring response to therapy or titrating medication dosages) is considered not medically necessary.
+Note: Once the cause of seizures and specific type of epilepsy has been established, continued video EEG monitoring (e.g., for monitoring response to therapy or titrating medication dosages in older children and adults) is considered not medically necessary.
 In these cases, response to therapy can be assessed using standard EEG monitoring or ambulatory EEG monitoring.

 Aetna considers EEG video monitoring medically necessary for identification and localization of a seizure focus in persons with intractable epilepsy who are being considered for surgery.
 See also CPB 0394 - Epilepsy Surgery.

 Aetna considers EEG video monitoring experimental and investigational for all other indications (e.g., assessment of the effectiveness of drug treatment in epilepsies, and prognosis of (i) cardiac arrest treated with hypothermia, and (ii) newborns with hypoxic-ischemic encephalopathy treated with hypothermia; not an all inclusive list) because its effectiveness for these indications has not been established.